geg-tech/cheapsuit/README.md

 * This project initially had the name of *The Hack* in my head, being named after the Balatro joker of the same name and also matching with *Hack* Club
 * ^ i then found out that this was not a poker/cards term, but instead is slang for cliche and unoriginal jokes
 * I hid the logos for Highway and Undercity on the back side of the card, as well as the Hack Club flag :3

-> ...raising up the stakes, GET 'EM FOLDING LIKE CHEAP SUITS!